Burns Anderson Jury & Brenner, L.L.P.

 State Bar Court Rules Committee

-Member: 2011-present
+Member: 2011-2024

 Chair: 2020-2021

-Chair, Trial Sub-Committee: 2012-2017
+Chair, Trial Sub-Committee: 2012 and 2017

 Reported Decisions as Trial/Appellate Counsel:

 Union Pacific Railroad Co. v.
 Nami, 498 S.W.
 3d 890(Tex., 2016), cert. denied, 137 S. Ct.
 2118 (2017) reversed and rendered in favor of Union Pacific.
 Railroad employee filed a complaint under the Federal Employers’ Liability Act (FELA) against employer for failing to provide him with a safe workplace, after he contracted West Nile virus and encephalitis from mosquitoes.
 The trial court entered judgment on jury verdict that found both employer and employee negligent, and apportioned 80% of the responsibility to employer and 20% to employee.
-Court affirmed trials court’s judgment.
-Texas Supreme Court granted review and held in an 8-1 opinion that the doctrine of ferae naturae a property owner (here the railroad) is not liable for harm from indigenous animals that the owner has not attracted to the property.
+Court of Appeals affirmed trial court’s judgment.
+Texas Supreme Court granted review and held in an 8-1 opinion that the doctrine of ferae naturae applies to FELA and a property owner (here the railroad) is not liable for harm from indigenous animals that the owner has not attracted to the property.

 Griffin v.
 Union Pacific Railroad Co., No. 04-12-00824-CV, 2014 WL 1494605, 2014 Tex.
 App.
 LEXIS 4102 (Tex.
 App. — San Antonio Apr.
 16, 2014) Court affirmed trial court’s take-nothing judgment entered in this personal injury lawsuit arising from a crossbuck crossing collision involving an automobile and train, finding that the trial court did not abuse its discretion in denying a challenge for cause as to one vinereperson.